What are Accrued Liabilities?

-This has been a guide to what is Accrued Liabilities and its definition.
+This article has been a guide to what is Accrued Liabilities and its definition.
 Here we discuss accrued liabilities journal entries along with practical examples (Starbucks) and its importance.
 You may also have a look at these articles below to learn more about Accounting basics –